The VviERF6L clade was expanded to 18 members in the PN40024 reference genome

 VviERF6L genes respond to light intensity

 VviERF6Ls were significantly differentially expressed in response to increased light exposure.
 CS berries exposed to varying light intensity through leaf removal or leaf movement at veraison demonstrated reduced VviERF6L12 transcript abundance in de-seeded berries (pulp and skin only) at late veraison and harvest.
-The majority of the other VviERF6Ls (all with lower transcript abundance than VviERF6L12) had enhanced transcript accumulation at harvest (particularly with leaf removal) relative to control conditions in which no leaves were (re)moved (Fig. 9) [GSE121146].
-As the berries themselves were not removed from the vines, it is likely the increased VviERF6L transcript abundance is associated with increased light exposure as opposed to a wounding response.
-The accumulation of VviERF6L transcripts with enhanced light exposure at harvest in combination with the abundance of VviERF6L promoter motifs associated with light response indicates VviERF6Ls may play role in grapevine response to light intensity.
-Supportive of this data and VviERF6L light response, VviERF6Ls were also differentially expressed in berries grown under a double cropping system with summer and winter harvests [GSE103226] .
-In the summer, CS berries grown in this system had the highest level of VviERF6L expression at the end of veraison (EL36), while there was a distinct depression in VviERF6L transcript level for winter berries (Additional File 25).
+The majority of the other VviERF6Ls (all with lower transcript abundance than VviERF6L12) had enhanced transcript accumulation at harvest (particularly with leaf removal) relative to control conditions in which no leaves were (re)moved (Fig. 8) [GSE121146].
+In this experiment, leaves were cut off vines for the leaf removal treatment and physically bound in place for the leaf moving treatment.
+These actions may have elicited a wounding response.
+However, as the berries remained intact on the vine and only the leaves were removed, it is likely that the increased VviERF6L transcript abundance in the berries is associated with increased light exposure and not a wounding response.
+The accumulation of VviERF6L transcripts with enhanced light exposure at harvest in combination with the abundance of VviERF6L promoter motifs associated with light response indicates VviERF6Ls may play a role in grapevine response to light intensity.
+Supportive of these data and VviERF6L light response, VviERF6Ls were also differentially expressed in berries grown under a double cropping system with summer and winter harvests [GSE103226] .
+In the summer, CS berries grown in this system had the highest level of VviERF6L expression at the end of veraison (EL36), while there was a distinct depression in VviERF6L transcript level for winter berries (Additional File 26).
 These data sets support the hypothesis that VviERF6Ls have a cultivar-specific response to abiotic stress and may play a role in response to light intensity.